arshad98333/AI-news_summarization/README.md

 /news-summarizer-ai
 ├── .env                  # (Local Only) Stores your secret API key.
 ├── .gitignore            # Specifies files for Git to ignore (like .env and venv).
-├── Dockerfile            # Instructions for building the container for deployment.
 ├── LICENSE               # The MIT License for the project.
 ├── README.md             # This documentation file.
 ├── requirements.txt      # List of Python package dependencies.
+├── packages.txt          # System-level dependencies for Hugging Face deployment.
 ├── config.py             # Loads and validates the API key from .env.
 ├── main.py               # The main entry point; builds the Gradio UI.
 ├── scraper.py            # Contains the Selenium logic for dynamic web scraping.